seph14/Cinder/android/README.md

 * Install prerequisites:

   - Android SDK and Android NDK R8
-  - Boost is required as usual in the top Cinder directory.
+  - Boost v1.50 is required in the top Cinder directory.
 The setup-android script will automatically install this if there is no "boost" directory under Cinder.
   - Cygwin on Windows